 torture ride flight you will do anything to get through it.
 So, when Mum told me that missy likes the occasional episode of Peter Rabbit (yup, that’s right, Gran doesn’t follow the rules!) hubby and I jumped on it, encouraging an episode before bed, and developing a habit that would give us our first 15 minutes of distraction.
 Success!
 Actually, this worked twice so I was quite happy with that.

-You might also like: How to handle hotel rooms with baby (that is, until I write the sequel!)
+You might also like: How to handle hotel rooms with a toddler

 Bring new things